Sapiens: A Brief History of Humankind

-The book has gathered mixed reviews.
-While it was positively received by the general public, scholars with relevant subject matter expertise have been very critical of its scientific and historical claims.

 Summary

-Harari's work situates its account of human history within a framework: he sees the natural sciences as setting the limits of possibility for human activity and sees the social sciences as shaping what happens within those bounds.
+Harari's work places human history within a framework, with the natural sciences setting limits for human activity and social sciences shaping what happens within those bounds.
 The academic discipline of history is the account of cultural change.

 Harari surveys the history of humankind from the Stone Age up to the 21st century, focusing on Homo sapiens.
-He divides the history of Sapiens into four major parts:
+He divides the history of H. sapiens into four major parts: